 Cork City Age Friendly Programme provides links to services and assistance - it promotes Age Action Care and Repair, national and local services through our 16 Area Response Teams and promotes the Friendly Call Service.

 Cork City Age Friendly Programme City Database is used to reach out to members with both electronic and printed updates on practical initiatives, local and national as appropriate.
-There are twice weekly emails and postings that will continue for the foreseeable future.
+There are weekly emails and postings that will continue for the foreseeable future.
 Regular contact is the aim of this initiative.

 Physical mail drops to all houses on a regular basis are arranged through the Area Teams who can identify people suitable for the Age Friendly services.